Ski the fjords and glaciers of Northern Norway

 Massimo Candolini (Mountain Guide / UIAGM) – I’ve been mountaineering since I was a child and I have scaled many peaks in the Alps, with a preference for winter, especially for skiing.
 I’ve been a Mountain Guide since 2003 and, from the beginning, I have devoted myself to traditional guide work, teaching and sharing, seeking to transmit my passion for mountaineering to others.
 My love of snow and ice now takes me to the polar regions, in the never-ending search for the perfect excursion!

-Meeting at the pier at 4 pm, on board the Qilak (and possiblye Arctic Whisper) in the Tromsø harbour.
+Meeting at the pier at 4 pm, on board the Noorderlicht in the Alta harbour.

 Welcome aperitif with the Captain and the crew.
 Safety briefing, logistic briefing, then sailing!
 Dinner and night on board